dotnet/docs-maui/docs/platform-integration/native-embedding.md

 > [!NOTE]
 > The `ToPlatformEmbedded` extension method has an overload that adds a .NET MAUI view to an embedded window.

-The advantage of this approach is that there's a single shared <xref:Microsoft.Maui.Hosting.MauiApp> object, a single .NET MAUI window for each native window, window-related APIs will work correctly, and tooling such as hot reload works correctly.
+The advantage of this approach is that there's a single .NET MAUI window for each native window, window-related APIs will work correctly, and tooling such as hot reload works correctly.

 [!INCLUDE [Create MauiApp as a shared, static instance](includes/static-mauiapp.md)]